common-workflow-language/cwltool/cwltool/schemas/v1.1/concepts.md

 and operating system containers/jails to minimize the security risks associated with running untrusted code embedded in a CWL document.

-Exceptions thrown from an exception must result in a `permanentFailure` of the process.
+Javascript exceptions thrown from a CWL expression must result in a `permanentFailure` of the CWL process.

 ## Executing CWL documents as scripts